luci-project/bean/README.md

 ### Hash

-Generate the hash values for the symbols in the given ELF files using `example-hash` Use the verbose parameter (`-v`, `-vv`, `-vvv`) for additional information about the generation of the hashes:
+Generate the hash values for the symbols in the given ELF files using `bean-hash` Use the verbose parameter (`-v`, `-vv`, `-vvv`) for additional information about the generation of the hashes:

 Disassembled instructions are color-coded to highlight excluded parts for the